Does Revolut Build Credit in the US?

 How to Use Revolut and Still Build Credit

-After 6 to 12 months of on-time payments, your score may rise enough to qualify for unsecured cards with rewards.
+After 6 to 12 months of on-time payments on any of these cards, your score may rise enough to qualify for unsecured cards with stronger rewards.

-Even if Revolut launches a US credit product later, the steps to build credit are the same.
+For now, only the secured credit card is live, and it requires Lead Bank as the issuer of record.
+Even if Revolut launches more US credit products later, the steps to build credit are the same.
 Pay on time, keep balances low, and let the account age.
 Switching products later does not erase the history you build now.

 Quick Recap